sinch/docs/docs/sms/sms-smpp.md

 ### SMPP Inbound
 Questions about your incoming SMPP events?
 Visit [this page](https://developers.sinch.com/docs/sms-smpp-inbound) to see the expected values and their meaning.

-### SMPP Errorcodes
+### SMPP Error Codes
 [This page](https://developers.sinch.com/docs/sms-smpp-error-specification) describes all potential reject and failed status codes that are used by our system.

 ### SMPP Encoding
-SMPP has the ability to support various encoding schemes.
+SMPP can support various encoding schemes.
 For a description of the encoding schemes supported by Sinch, please look [here](https://developers.sinch.com/docs/sms-smpp-encoding).